Strawberry Soda Floats

 - Pour the mixture through a fine mesh strainer over a bowl or large glass.
 Discard the solids and let the syrup chill for at least a few hours.

-- To make the floats, pour about 1/4 cup of the syrup into a glass.
-Add a scoop (or two) of the ice cream and then top with the club soda.
+- To make the floats, pour about 1/4 cup of the syrup into a glass (or to taste).
+Add a scoop (or two!) of the ice cream and then top with the club soda.
 Stir to combine and then serve!